Pillion (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 39 critics, indicating "universal acclaim".

 Richard Lawson of Vanity Fair wrote: "Pillion gives little indication that Lighton is a first-time feature director.
 The film is confidently staged and handsomely styled, elegantly gliding through Colin and Ray's adventure (or misadventure) with a keen eye for detail and texture.
 The beauty of Pillion is that those of us watching on the sidelines are not voyeurs, but rather witnesses to something powerfully complex and human."

 Peter Debruge of Variety called the film "a steamy art-house psychodrama that's fairly light on analysis but not at all shy about showing the germ of one man's titillating new turn-on", and "laced with a wry sense of humor, Pillion manages to be both understated and explicit in the way Lighton presents practically everything that happens in Colin and Ray's unconventional relationship."

-Cédric Succivalli of the International Cinephile Society described Pillion as “an exceptional introduction to [Harry] Lighton as a filmmaker” and praised its blend of dark humour, psychological thriller elements, and strong performances.
-Pavel Snapkou of Showbiz by PS called Pillion “a delicate, emotionally intelligent study of identity, desire, and self-discovery” that balances shock value with psychological realism.
+Cédric Succivalli of the International Cinephile Society described Pillion as "an exceptional introduction to [Harry] Lighton as a filmmaker" and praised its blend of dark humour, psychological thriller elements, and strong performances.
+Pavel Snapkou of Showbiz by PS called Pillion "a delicate, emotionally intelligent study of identity, desire, and self-discovery" that balances shock value with psychological realism.

-Dieter Osswald praised the lightheartedness of the debut on the leading German Arthaus portal Programmkino.de.
-In contrast to the lackluster Hollywood fiasco Fifty Shades of Grey, this small indie production presents a relaxed and amusing look into the world of sadomasochism.
+Dieter Osswald praised the lightheartedness of the debut on the leading German Arthaus portal Programmkino.de stating: "In contrast to the lackluster Hollywood fiasco Fifty Shades of Grey, this small indie production presents a relaxed and amusing look into the world of sadomasochism".
+Spectrum Culture praised Melling's performance, calling it one of the best of 2025: "...Skarsgard got the zippier lines, and rightfully so.
+That said, without Melling, there simply is no movie worth talking about."